Top of Page

 Frequently Asked Questions

-The PTCAS application generally opens in early July.
+The PTCAS application generally opens in mid-June.
 PTCAS Application

 Please visit our Application Procedures page for a list of all important application dates